 I have seen this in many organizations where someone who has worked for the company for 20 years in various different roles and, thus, has accumulated access to almost every piece of information and system.

-Thus, a best practice is to set expiration dates for access.
+Thus, a best practice is to set expiration time periods for access.
 Therefore, after a certain period of time, if the access is not renewed or extended, it will expire and proper access will be maintained on the system.
 This is analogous to the expiration of your password and requires a simple periodic reset.

 How BeyondTrust Can Help